iver-wharf/iver-wharf.github.io/docs/tutorials/import-projects/README.md

 <!-- div:left-panel -->

-Wharf operates on projects it has stored in it's own database in its own format.
+Wharf stores projects in its database in its own format, which it then operates on.

-To start populating the Wharf database with data from remote providers you import those remote projects and code repositories using one of our provider plugins.
+To populate the Wharf database, use one of our provider plugins.
+They provide functionality for importing projects, code repositories, and so on, from remote providers.

 <!-- div:right-panel -->